TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### Computation complexity

 A HashMap is very efficient in it's insertion, retrieving and removing operations.
 That is because we use array indexes to do those operations.
-Just like working with Array indexes, a HashMap has an average case complexity of `O(1)` for the following methods:
+A HashMap has an average case complexity of `O(1)` for the following methods:
 - Insertion
 - Retrieving
 - Deletion